Pythergon/JMaths/README.md

 # JMaths
 I created this library because I have a problem.
 I don't like the math animation libraries already out there.
-I do like sympy though, so I'm making a math animation library based on sympy.
+So I'm not making a math animation library but a library made for function analysis for excel.

 # Current Progress
-I'm working on graphing as of now (10.1.25)
+Just finished up the working prototype for excel exporting (10.10.25)